-We publish energy policy research, create and maintain publicly available tools and resources, facilitate dialogue between stakeholders, and connect stakeholders to energy experts.
+We convene policymakers and facilitate dialogue among stakeholders, connecting energy policy leaders to experts.
+We create and maintain free, publicly available tools and resources, and publish energy policy research.

 During Governor Bill Ritter’s four years as Colorado Governor (2007-2011), he championed policies and programs that moved Colorado from a lagger to a leader in affordable, clean energy.

 Colorado’s innovative approach generated an economic boom in what he termed the “New Energy Economy”.
 Today, Colorado is considered a leader in clean energy solutions.
 Governor Ritter firmly believes that US clean energy leadership will come from the States.
 In forming the Center for the New Energy Economy, Governor Ritter has created a center that engages legislators, governors, utilities and regulators in the thoughtful adoption of legislative and regulatory policies that will facilitate a clean energy transition across the nation.